History of Wisconsin: British period

-The territorial period
+Territorial period

 The United States acquired Wisconsin in the Treaty of Paris (1783).
 Massachusetts claimed the territory east of the Mississippi River between the present-day Wisconsin-Illinois border and present-day La Crosse, Wisconsin.
 Virginia claimed the territory north of La Crosse to Lake Superior and all of present-day Minnesota east of the Mississippi River.
 Shortly afterward, in 1787, the Americans made Wisconsin part of the new Northwest Territory.
 Later, in 1800, Wisconsin became part of Indiana Territory.
 Despite the fact that Wisconsin belonged to the United States at this time, the British continued to control the local fur trade and maintain military alliances with Wisconsin Indians in an effort to stall American expansion westward by creating a pro-British Indian barrier state.